 The hiring manager is a recruiter’s customer.
 The latter needs to understand what is their exact demand before even beginning the process of recruitment!

 It seems easy, right?
 But it is not!
-It becomes more like a game of tug and war when the hiring process takes place.
+It becomes more like a game of tug and war when the remote hiring process takes place.

 3 Reasons To Understand The Hiring Manager’s Point Of View

 A big flaw is using the same job description repeatedly.